-We've all heard about online trolls, and some of us are even privileged enough to know one.
-There are numerous stories about people being hateful to each other, calling names, bullying, threatening or harassing.
+We’ve all heard about online trolls, and some of us are even privileged enough to know one.
+Are all trolls narcissists?
+Maybe, maybe not.
+But there are numerous stories about people being hateful to each other, calling names, bullying, threatening or harassing.
 There are people who keep drama heightened through online fighting.

 Even if you’re just an online bystander to someone else’s drama, if you experience that, your mind will register the same type of anxious response as if you had been involved and your feelings will follow the lead of your thoughts.

 When you see how wonderful someone else’s life appears to be online, it can lead you to become discontent and irritable.
 It can make you focus on the negative instead of looking at the positive.

 Online interaction can also make you feed yourself negative self talk – especially when you see others who are better looking, richer, have nicer homes, easier looking lives and appear to be having more fun.

 Not only will you feel bad about yourself, but your stress level will go up.
 When you practice mindfulness in associating with your technology use, you’ll discover that your happiness level will increase.

 You can do this by setting limits on when you’ll be online and how much time you’ll spend online.
 Refuse to keep your cellphone with you 24/7.
 When you are on social media or online, find ways to use it to do something positive such as encourage someone else.